Cannot Drive?

 September 11, 2023

 Hearing Assistive technologies for hearing include infrared hearing systems, which use light waves to send sounds through a space to a receiver.
-The receiver may be embedded in a person’s hearing aids or cochlear ...
+The receiver may be embedded in a person’s hearing aids or cochlear implants, or it can be worn around ...

 September 4, 2023